HPCBio/Intro-to-ChIPseq/lessons/03_align_and_filtering.md

     CREATE_INDEX=true
 ```

-This will generate another BAM file with the duplicates marked (the bit flag).
-These can be optionally filtered later; some tools can also ignore any data that has the flag marked.
+This will generate another BAM file with the duplicates marked (the bit flag will be modified).
+These can be optionally filtered later; additional some tools can also ignore any data that has the flag marked.

 ### 4. Filtering uniquely mapping reads